kamuridesu/Spotify2Youtube/README.md

 ### Routes
 The defined routes are:
+- /, welcome page
-- /, authenticates the user
+- /auth, authenticates the user
+- /callback, callback for the app, retrieves the user tokens
-- /index, after authentication, shows that everything was successful
+- /success, after authentication, shows that everything was successful
-- /playlists, shows all aviable playlists
+- /playlists, shows all available playlists and the option to migrate
-- /api_callback, callback for the app, retrieves the user tokens
 - /playlists/tracks, prints the playlists tracks to your terminal
-- /migrate, migrates the playlists
+- /migrate, migrates all the playlists
 - /delete, deletes a youtube playlist using a query string to receive the playlist id, like: `delete?playlist_id=PLxMD4Nzoqa861bL7m3OSY-N4dn3Wr45f4`